It has been estimated that approximately 1 in 4 adults has low total testosterone levels, especially those who are over 40 years of age.

 Although testosterone boosting supplements are quite popular, there’s little to no evidence to support their claims.
 These supplements are also loosely regulated by the FDA and other health organizations.
 For example, the FDA made a statement mentioning that supplements are not intended to treat or cure a disease and they should not make claims such as “reduce pain” or “Improve libido”.
 With that being said, testosterone boosting supplements are filled with such claims in an attempt to attract a broader audience.

-Some of these claims include:
+Some of the claims by testosterone boosting supplements include:

 1. Boost free testosterone